NVNTLabs/switch2-SDEX2M2/README.md

 An early proof of concept prototype of the SDEX2M2 MicroSD Express to NVMe M.2 SSD Adapter has been made, but it does lack Switch 2 compatibility.

+**For prototyping, a new MicroSD Express sniffer has been uploaded which is used for capturing the signal/handshake that the Nintendo Switch 2 uses for communicating with the MicroSD Express card.
+With this, we are one step closer to our goal!**

-For prototyping, production-ready 2-layer PCBs for the MicroSD Express breakout board, NVMe breakout board, and the MicroSD Express to FPC Connector (which may be used in the final design) have been uploaded.
+Additionally, production-ready 2-layer PCBs for the MicroSD Express breakout board, NVMe breakout board, and the MicroSD Express to FPC Connector (which may be used in the final design) have been uploaded.

 The MicroSD Express to SD Express adapter production ready prototype board has been uploaded as well, for users with full-size SD Express cards.